rundsk/dsk/CONTRIBUTING.md

 ```

 Second, start the frontend using a development server.
 It will be
-reachable over port 3000 and proxy request through to the backend.
+reachable over port 3000 and proxy requests through to the backend.

 ```
-$ cd frontend
+$ make -C frontend dev
-$ yarn start
 ```

 Now open http://127.0.0.1:3000 in your browser.